destan0098/ipdetails/README.md

 ## Features

-This Tool BruteForce Basic Authentication  with wordlist
+This Tool extact ip info and save it in csv , json and excel file